🔗 How to Connect GitHub with Bolt AI — Step-by-Step Guide (Import &

 🍰 Cherry on top: No need to worry about commits, pushes, or pulls manually.

-- 1. When you change code in the Bolt.new code editor, Bolt automatically commits and pushes the code to your main branch — either file by file or when you save the file.
+- 1. When you change code in the Bolt AI code editor, Bolt automatically commits and pushes the code to your main branch — either file by file or when you save the file.

 -